Video-Reason/VMEvalKit/vmevalkit/eval/README.md

 ## Tips

 1. **For Human Evaluation:**
-   - Use consistent annotator names for tracking
+   - The interface automatically creates a public share link
    - Complete evaluations in one session when possible
    - Add detailed comments for edge cases
+   - Default annotator name is "Annotator"

 2. **For GPT-4O Evaluation:**
    - Monitor API costs for large experiments